j5ik2o/trinity/README.md

 ### Build Configuration

-Please add the following configuration to Build.scala.
+Add the following to your sbt build (Scala 2.10.x, and Scala 2.11.x):

 #### Release Version